 Further investigations and legal proceedings eventually cleared the Chamberlains of any connection with the disappearance of their daughter.
 A fourth coronial inquest, in 2012, found Azaria's death was the result of being attacked and taken by a dingo.

-The National Museum holds a collection of more than 250 artefacts which relate to the events surrounding the disappearance of Azaria Chamberlain and the subsequent experiences of her family.
+The National Museum of Australia has more than 350 objects donated by or purchased from the Chamberlain family and more than 200 items from other sources associated with the case.
+The collection relates to events surrounding the disappearance of Azaria Chamberlain and the subsequent experiences of her family.

 During the 1980s discussion about Azaria's disappearance rarely focused on the facts of the case.
 Speculation about Lindy's innocence or guilt was intense.